jawah/niquests/docs/user/advanced.rst

 Whenever a call is made to ``niquests.get()`` and friends, you are doing two major things.
 First, you are constructing a ``Request`` object which will be sent off to a server to request or query some resource.
-Second, a ``Response`` object is generated once Requests gets a response back from the server.
+Second, a ``Response`` object is generated once Niquests gets a response back from the server.
 The ``Response`` object contains all of the information returned by the server and also contains the ``Request`` object you created originally.
 Here is a simple request to get some very important information from Wikipedia's servers::